Student Spotlight: Brianna Garcia, '27, Christian Union Martus at Penn

 When transitioning into college life, research is clear that students need to find and develop a sense of community to help find personal security, mental health, and academic success, especially in the rush and rigor of intense academic institutions such as the ones where Christian Union serves.
 Garcia found her community through Christian Union when she arrived on Penn's campus.
 CU Martus at Penn's Bible courses, group activities, worship nights, retreats, and leadership roles helped Garcia and other freshman develop the much needed sense of healthy community each college student in America deserves to find.

 Garcia said, "The seeking God lifestyle Bible course was pivotal in gaining clarity and strength for this kind of wholehearted living for the Lord."
-Garcia continued, "with my Bible study girls, our God-centered conversations have helped me learn more abut biblical disciplines to further seek God, for example, fasting.
+Garcia continued, "with my Bible study girls, our God-centered conversations have helped me learn more about biblical disciplines to further seek God, for example, fasting.
 I didn't have much knowledge about fasting before this."

 "I feel like fasting has brought me closer to the Lord because of the noticeable effects it has produced in my ability to focus on praying, reading, or studying.
 When I feel in a rut, I know that my flesh is weak, but God is always the same no matter how I'm feeling," Garcia continued.
 In this way, fasting has served as a tool in Garcia's first year of her college career to help her live by faith, instead of feelings- a challenge many believers face as they learn to navigate what it means to live in the world, but not of it.